Apple calls FBI iPhone request 'unprecedented' in court filing

 Shares of Apple were barely changed and closed up less than 1 percent at $96.76.

-Apple also raised the spectre of courts ordering it to help in other cases in other ways, such as writing computer code that would turn on an iPhone microphone to help surveillance.
+Apple also raised the specter of courts ordering it to help in other cases in other ways, such as writing computer code that would turn on an iPhone microphone to help surveillance.

 The company also criticized the Justice Department for publicizing the order, which would normally have been filed under seal.